PervasiveWellbeingTech/Stress-Annotated-Dataset-SAD/README.md

-# Stress-Annotated-Dataset-SAD
+# Stress Annotated Dataset (SAD)
-A Stress Annotated Dataset for Recognizing Everyday Stressors in SMS-like Conversational Systems
+...for Recognizing Everyday Stressors in SMS-like Conversational Systems

 Contained in the .zip file is the version 1 data set as an XLSX file, a schema TXT file describing the columns and sources of the data, and a PNG chart of the data's top_label distribution.
 To cite it, please use this reference: